-Appendix 4B - Summary of Arbitration Matters (1/3)
+Appendix 4A - Summary of Arbitration Matters (1/3)

-Sr. No Matter Against Pending Before Details of the case Amount Involved (INR Million) 1 DBL Hassan Periyapatna Toll ways Limited Karnataka Road Development Corporation Limited Arbitration Panel Background of the case: Notice of invoking Arbitration under clause 44.1.1 of the Concession Agreement dated 16 December 2015 was sent by the SPV on 17 September 2019 for adjudication of the dispute due to numerous/delays/omissions/breaches on part of Authority such as Authority's failure in handing over of encumbrance free ROW, delay in release of performance security, withholding of and deductions from annuity payments, withholding from lump sump payment, deduction of labour welfare fund from Annuity Payment, delay in payment of bonus, damages for occurrence of unusual floods, restoration charges of damages caused by external agencies for laying new utility and others losses were inflicted on the Concessionaire.
-Current Status: The Notice of Arbitration was served upon the Authority on 9 October 2020.
-Arbitration Team is not constituted and the due date for constitution is 6 March 2021.
-2 DBL Hirekerur Ranibenur Toll ways Limited Karnataka Road Development Corporation Limited Arbitration Panel Background of the case: Notice of invoking Arbitration under clause 44.1 of the Concession Agreement dated 16 December 2015 was sent by the SPV on 18 August 2020 for adjudication of the dispute due to numerous/delays/omissions/breaches on part of Authority such as Authority's failure in handing over of encumbrance free ROW, delay in release of performance security, withholding of and deductions from annuity payments, withholding from lump sump payment, deduction of labour welfare fund from Annuity Payment, delay in payment of bonus, damages for occurrence of unusual floods, restoration charges of damages caused by external agencies for laying new utility and others losses were inflicted on the Concessionaire.
-Current Status : The Notice of Arbitration was served upon the Authority on 19 September 2020.
-Arbitration Team is not constituted and the due date for constitution is 6 March 2021.
-3 DBL Mundargi Harpanhalli Toll ways Limited Karnataka Road Development Corporation Limited Arbitration Panel Background of the case: Notice of invoking Arbitration under clause 44.1 of the Concession Agreement dated 16 December 2015 was sent by the SPV on 18 August 2020 for adjudication of the dispute due to numerous/delays/omissions/breaches on part of Authority such as Authority's failure in handing over of encumbrance free ROW, delay in release of performance security, withholding of and deductions from annuity payments, withholding from lump sump payment, deduction of labour welfare fund from Annuity Payment, delay in payment of bonus, damages for occurrence of unusual floods, restoration charges of damages caused by external agencies for laying new utility and others losses were inflicted on the Concessionaire.
-Current Status: The Notice of Arbitration was served upon the Authority on 19 September 2020.
-Arbitration Team is not constituted and the due date for constitution is 6 March 2021.
+Sr. No Matter Against Pending B fore Details of the case Amount Involved (INR Million) 1 DBL Hassan Periyapatna Toll ways Limited Karnataka Road Development Corporation Arbitration F Limited Background of the case: Notice of invoking Arbitration under clause 44.1.1 of the Concession Agreement dated 16 December 2015 was sent by the SPV on 17 September 2019 for adjudication of the dispute due to numerous/delays/omissions/breaches on part of Authority such as Authority's failure in handing over of encumbrance free ROW, delay in release of performance security, withholding of and deductions from annuity payments, withholding from lump sump payment, deduction of labour welfare fund from Annuity Payment, delay in payment of bonus, damages for occurrence of unusual floods, restoration charges of damages caused by external agencies for laying new utility and others losses were inflicted on the Concessionaire.
+Current Status: DBL Hassan Periyapatna Tollways Limited (Claimant) has submitted Statement of Claim on 25-05-2021 890 2 DBL Hirekerur Ranibenur Toll ways Limited Karnataka Road Development Corporation Arbitration F Limited Background of the case: Notice of invoking Arbitration under clause 44.1 of the Concession Agreement dated 16 December 2015 was sent by the SPV on 18 August 2020 for adjudication of the dispute due to numerous/delays/omissions/breaches on part of Authority such as Authority's failure in handing over of encumbrance free ROW, delay in release of performance security, withholding of and deductions from annuity payments, withholding from lump sump payment deduction of labour welfare fund from Annuity Payment delay in payment of books.
+519 3 DBL Mundargi Harpanhalli Toll ways Limited Karnataka Road Development Corporation Arbitration F Limited Background of the case: Notice of invoking Arbitration under clause 44.1 of the Concession Agreement dated 16 December 2015 was sent by the SPV on 18 August 2020 for adjudication of the dispute due to numerous/delays/omissions/breaches on part of Authority such as Authority's failure in handing over of encumbrance free ROW, delay in release of performance security, withholding of and deductions from annuity payments, withholding from lump sump payment, deduction of labour welfare fund from Annuity Payment delay in payment of books.
+406 4 DBL Lucknow- Sultanpur Highways Limited National Highway Arbitration F Authority of India Background of the case: Notice of Dispute dated 23 June 2016 was sent by the SPV under clause 38.1 of the Concession Agreement dated 24 October 2016 and request to initiate the Conciliation procedure in accordance with the procedure laid down under clause 38.2 in respect of the claims due to delay in execution of Concession Agreement and declaration of Appointed Date, delay in fulfilment of conditions, precedent, failure of Authority to provide 1300

-Appendix 4B - Summary v of Arbitration Matters (2/3) (
+Appendix 4A - Summary of Arbitration Matters (2/3)